 - There are a million cliche sayings about once you do something you can’t ever go back to the old way.
 Cliche as they are, for me they are true.
 Once I saw what all the world had to offer, in geography, humanity, architecture, history- remaining idle simply became more and more impossible.

 - I have ALWAYS tried to walk a mile in someone else shoes.
 See things from different perspectives and I find the best way to go about doing this is by traveling.
 Meeting people, talking with them, seeing the world as they do.
 My biggest desire from this endeavor is to gain at the very least one new perspective.

 Now to the real gritty parts.
-Yes I have secured a job overseas but just a job.
-I have yet to get whatever visa or perminent residence card I need for this job.
-There are still a great deal of unknowns for me.
+Yes, I have secured a job overseas but just a job.
+I have yet to get whatever visa or permanent residence card I need for this job.
+There are still plenty of unknowns for me.
 Do I get medical insurance for the one month between being without and applying for whatever I need to in Germany?
 Will I have enough money?
 How can I make more money while I’ve over there in my spare time?
 Will I like it?
 I don’t have answers to any of these questions… And I don’t know if I will.

-On an almost daily basis I question what the hell I’m thinking by leaving a good paying job with insurance to become an au pair in a country where I can probably say about 10 words and get paid close to nothing.
-But usually the first emails of the day from various demanding coworkers and superiors remind me why I’m chosing this path.
-I’ve giving up everything I’ve known for almost 30 years because I don’t want to look back on what remains of my youth and feel the same anger and frustration I do every day waking up to the emails I do.
+On an almost daily basis, I question what the hell I’m thinking by leaving a good-paying job with insurance to become an au pair in a country where I can probably say about 10 words and get paid close to nothing.
+But usually, the first emails of the day from various demanding coworkers and superiors remind me why I’m choosing this path.
+I’ve given up everything I’ve known for almost 30 years because I don’t want to look back on what remains of my youth and feel the same anger and frustration I do every day waking up to the emails I do.